jonathanpotts/Newsblast/README.md

 ### Newsblast.Server

 The configuration for Newsblast.Server is stored in **Newsblast.Server.json**.
-If the file does not exist, run Newsblast.Server and the file will be created as long as the file permissions are set correctly.
+If the file does not exist, run Newsblast.Server and the file will be created if the file permissions are set correctly.

 * **DiscordBotToken**: The bot token for your Discord application.
 It can be found in the [Discord Developer Portal](https://discordapp.com/developers/applications).
 * **SqlServerConnectionString**: The connection string for the SQL Server database or Azure SQL Database used for storing data for the bot.